codefresh-io/cap-docs.codefresh.io/_docs/example-catalog/ci-examples/call-child-pipelines.md

 max-width="80%"
 %}

-A very common pattern in Codefresh is to have a parent pipeline responsible for Continuous Integration (packaging code) that calls a child pipeline for Continuous Delivery (taking care of deployment).
+A very common pattern in Codefresh is to have a parent pipeline responsible for Continuous Integration (packaging code), that calls a child pipeline for Continuous Delivery (taking care of deployment).

-## The example Project
+## Example project

 You can see the example project at [https://github.com/codefresh-contrib/call-child-pipeline-sample-app](https://github.com/codefresh-contrib/call-child-pipeline-sample-app){:target="\_blank"}.
-The repository contains a NodeJs app as well as 3 pipelines (one parent and two children).
+The repository contains a NodeJs app as well as three - one parent and two child pipelines.

 ## Create a pipeline that calls other pipelines